Richie Incognito: College career

-In the spring of 2003, Incognito was involved in a fight during practice and was suspended indefinitely by head coach Frank Solich.
+In the spring of 2003, Incognito was involved in a fight during practice and suspended indefinitely by head coach Frank Solich.
 By this time, Solich and his staff were concerned enough about Incognito's behavior to send him to the Menninger Clinic in Topeka, Kansas for anger management treatment.
 Incognito was reinstated by the start of the season and started 13 games at left tackle.
 He was rewarded with a first-team All-Big 12 selection by the Associated Press.
 However, during the Huskers' victory in the 2003 Alamo Bowl, he was accused of spitting on two Michigan State players.

 In February 2004, Incognito was involved in a fight at a party and was charged with three counts of assault.
 In June, he was found guilty on one of the misdemeanor assault charges and paid a $500 fine.
 Incognito was shifted to center during the 2004 preseason camp.
 He entered the season with high expectations, listed on a number of preseason lists as a top center and named to the watch list for the Rimington Trophy going to the best center in college football.
 On September 1, however, he was suspended indefinitely for repeated violations of team rules.
 The final straw for new coach Bill Callahan came when Incognito was once again involved in a fight in the locker room.
 Within a few weeks, Incognito withdrew from all classes at Nebraska and left Lincoln.

 In late September, he transferred to the University of Oregon, only to be dismissed from the team a week later.
-Head coach Mike Bellotti said Incognito failed to meet the conditions he had agreed to meet before his arrival in Eugene.
+Head coach Mike Bellotti said Incognito failed to meet conditions he had agreed upon before his arrival in Eugene.
 Bellotti didn't elaborate, but Incognito had been required to complete an anger-management course and adhere to a strict code of conduct.

 Professional career

 Pre-draft

-At the 2005 NFL Combine, Incognito impressed scouts by being "the strongest and most explosive player in attendance".
-However, during a drill, Incognito stumbled and was carted off the field with a knee injury.
+At the 2005 NFL Combine, during a drill, Incognito stumbled and was carted off the field with a knee injury.
 The injury was later found to be a minor sprain that would have no long-term effect.
 Despite his impressive physical tools, ESPN Scouts Inc. noted "his inability to control his emotions both on and off the field is such a significant concern that he'll likely slip to the later rounds of the draft."
 Years later, then-Kansas City Chiefs general manager Scott Pioli, who was the player personnel director of the New England Patriots in 2005, said that he did not even consider taking Incognito then, "and I don't want him now" in Kansas City.
 Pioli had long been known for drafting players with checkered pasts.
 At the same time, former Indianapolis Colts coach Tony Dungy said that Incognito was on the Colts' "DNDC" ("do not draft because of character") list in 2005.